RakhithJK/Handbrake-wiki/OpenPGP.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

 Save the key (copy and paste) to a new raw text file called `handbrake.gpg`.
 You may then import the key using your OpenPGP-compatible software's graphical interface, if available.
-Otherwise, use your terminal application to import the key to GPG (see tools section above) by running the command `gpg --import handbrake.gpg || gpg2 --import handbrake.gpg`.
+Otherwise, use your terminal application to import the key to GPG (see tools section above) by running the command `gpg2 --import handbrake.gpg || gpg --import handbrake.gpg`.

 You can print the imported key's fingerprint and unique id by running `gpg2 --fingerprint HandBrake || gpg --fingerprint HandBrake`